kjosib/mistake/src/mistake/mistake_grammar.md

 ## Declarations

 ```
-%void where else week space tensor of is newline sum
+%void else week space tensor of is newline sum
 %void means not in
 %void '(' ')' '[' ']' '{' '}'
 %void ',' ';'